 If you are keeping part of the RDD for damages, simply show the amount that are you keeping by making the negative line item less than the RDD amount or enter two line items - one that returns the RDD and another for the (positive) charge for the damage.

-After the charges are adjusted, there will be an overpayment balance on the booking since the guest paid too much - the total that was paid includes the RDD which has since been removed from the charges.
+After the charges are adjusted, there will be an overpayment balance on the booking since the guest paid too much - the new Guest Balance includes the credit for the RDD you entered above.

 If you are keeping part of the RDD for damages, remember to only refund the part of the RDD that is going back, not the entire amount.